Hodder & Lcus Aqueduct Project

 The extended phase 1 habitat surveys were completed within a single season with several expert Ecologists working on the project.

-Mapinfo was used as the mapping tool to record habitats and signs of protected species along the pipelines.
+We used Mapinfo as the mapping tool of choice to record habitats and signs of protected species along the pipelines.
 The report evaluated habitats and species, and assessments were made of ecologically significant areas/species with recommendations subsequently being made.

 Other works undertaken for this project include detailed surveys of the River Hodder including otter and water vole, badger survey and assessments of trees containing the potential for roosting bats.
 We have designed detailed habitat restoration schemes for Biological Heritage Sites (BHS) and sites of ecological interest and are currently supervising works in sensitive areas.